 If a patient is injured, made ill or has their existing dental condition worsened due to the way care is provided, they have a legal right to claim compensation.
 If you have suffered an injury or had an existing injury or condition worsened because of a dental procedure that went wrong, don’t miss your opportunity to claim any compensation that you are entitled to.
 Trust Accident Claims UK to handle your claim.
 Wherever you live in the country, you can trust us to provide you with the best solicitor to handle your claim.

 Use our compensation calculator in this guide to see how much compensation you could claim for different forms of dental injury.
 Alternatively, start your dental negligence claim today by calling our team to receive your free legal consultation.
 One of our friendly advisors will assess whether or not you have a legitimate case to claim compensation.
-If you do, they will estimate the amount of money you could receive and will find the best solicitor to handle your compensation claim, who will start working on your case as soon as possible.
+If you do, they will estimate the amount of money you could receive and will find the best solicitor to handle your no win no fee compensation claim, who will start working on your case as soon as possible.

 Select A Section: